Excalibur02/PayPilot/paypilot-frontend/README.md

 Launches the test runner in the interactive watch mode.\
 See the section about [running tests](https://facebook.github.io/create-react-app/docs/running-tests) for more information.
+(Though there are no tests that have been added as such :)

 ### `npm run build`